 We are only able to review each application once.
 Applicants denied admission may apply during the following admissions cycle.
 If you plan on retaking the DAT, please notify the Office of Admissions by e-mail and let us know that you would like your application placed on hold until you retake the exam; please indicate the approximate date you will retake the test.
 We will send you a response e-mail letting you know that your file is on hold.
-If a hold has been placed on your file and you decide not to retake the DAT, it is your obligation to e-mail the Office of Admissions to let us to know that we should not wait for new scores.
+If a hold has been placed on your file, it is your obligation to e-mail the Office of Admissions to let us to when your application is ready to be viewed.
 Otherwise, your file may not be reviewed.

 Should I complete certain courses before taking the DAT?